hertzmann/hertzmann.github.io/_posts/2021-05-13-why-does-line-drawing-work.md

 This shows that perception of line drawing must be somehow a consequence of real-world perception.
 But what is the connection?

-(Many vision researchers have hypothesized that line drawing perception is a consequence of edge receptors in the early stages of the human vision system, but [I think this is implausible for many reasons.](/2020/04/19/lines-as-edges.html))
+(Many vision researchers have informally hypothesized that line drawing perception is a consequence of edge receptors in the early stages of the human vision system, but [I think this is implausible for many reasons.](/2020/04/19/lines-as-edges.html))

 Line drawing as Abstracted Shading